The Impact of Visual Content on Marketing Performance

 • Make sure your design is a perfect fit for all types of platforms.

-• Wherever possible, try to squeeze the user-generated content.
-This will help you instill a sense of authenticity and trust.
+• Wherever possible, try to incorporate user-generated content.
+This will help instill a sense of authenticity and trust.

 • Implement proper SEO strategies to ensure your reach.